TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

     - `size_w_spread_cores/`

 As you cas see, the structure of the two directories `EPYC/` and `THIN/` is exactly the same.
 The name of their subdirectories can be interpreted as `$(variable-condition)_w_$(threads-affinity-policy)/`, for instance `cores_w_close_cores/` in `THIN/` contains data gathered on THIN nodes with varying number of cores (at fixed size) with close-cores threads affinity policy.

+We were already given a working code called `gemm.c` (actually, in the original repository of the course there is a mistake and the file is called `dgemm.c` - see [here][link1]) that could be used to call the function with single or double point precision from any of the three libraries, and to measure its performance in total time and *GFLOPS* (giga-floating point operations per second).
+The version you can find in this directory is a slightly modified one, in which it is possible to write the results to a CSV file (a different one depending on the library and the precision used).

+We were also given a Makefile (see [here][link2]) to compile the code with different libraries and precisions.
+Also in this case we slightly modified the code to write the results to file and to compile the `gemm.c` codes in the right folder.

 Each subdirectory of `EPYC/` and `THIN/` contains the same set of files: